Second major US law firm changes diversity fellowship after lawsuit

 Perkins Coie, a more than 1,200-lawyer firm founded in Seattle, on Friday said it had expanded the applicant pool for its diversity fellowship program to all law students, not just members of "historically underrepresented" groups.

-It did so after a group founded by affirmative action foe Edward Blum filed lawsuits against it and another large law firm, Morrison & Foerster, alleging their diversity fellowships unlawfully excluded certain people based on their race.
+It did so ahead of a Monday deadline to respond in court to a lawsuit by a group founded by affirmative action foe Edward Blum.
+That group had filed lawsuits against Perkins Coie and another law firm, Morrison & Foerster, alleging their diversity fellowships unlawfully excluded certain people based on their race.

 Morrison & Foerster recently similarly removed language specifying that its fellowship program is only open to Black, Hispanic, Native American or LGBT applicants.